The Only Good Use for Peat Moss is storing potatoes

 Potting soil should be light weight, but I do not recommend peat moss potting soils.
-Peat moss is anti-microbial.
-Microbes don’t grow well in it.
-That’s just the opposite of what we want.
+Peat moss is anti-microbial; microbes don’t grow well in it, which is just the opposite of what we want.
 Peat moss is excellent for storing bulbs and potatoes, or shipping food or other perishable material that would otherwise decay.
-Potting soil should not be sterile.
-It should be alive and dynamic.
+Potting soil should not be sterile, it should be alive and dynamic.
 It should be light, loose, well aerated, fertile, full of microorganisms and have the ability to stimulate quick and sustained microbiotic and vegetative growth.

 Potting soil mix (photo via U of Mississippi U Extension)